jaasaria/flutter.view_color_scheme/README.md

 ## Usage

-There are 2 type of implementation, the `Seeder` and `ThemeData`.
-Bellow a sample usage on how to use the class.
+There are two types of implementation: `Seeder` and `ThemeData`.
+Below is a sample of how to use the class.

 1. View the color scheme by `Seeder`